 An evidentiary hearing took place during the week of October 18-22, 2021.

-On March 3, 2022, the presiding administrative law judge ("ALJ") issued his final initial determination ("ID"), finding no violation of section 337 by Iljin, SF Diamond, New Asia, IDS, Haimingrun, Juxin, CR Gems, Jingrui, and Wanlong (together, "Respondents") as to the asserted claims of the '565, '502, and '306 patents.
+On March 3, 2022, the presiding administrative law judge ("ALJ") issued his final initial determination ("ID"), finding no violation of section 337 by Respondents as to the asserted claims of the '565, '502, and '306 patents.
+The ALJ also issued his recommended determination on remedy and bonding in this investigation.